starduststorm/earthvenusmars/README.md

 * [Adafruit Zero I2S]
 * [Adafruit FreeTouch]

 ### Build Environments

-There are two build environments, v1 & v2, referencing the hardware version of the pcb.
-Deployments of top-of-tree code should always use the highest build environment (v2).
+There are multiple build environments, referencing the hardware version of the pcb.
+* v1 - don't use
+* v2 - Plastic buttons, small number of these out in the wild
+* v3 - Metal buttons, Tindie version

 ### Controls